TNH-Scholar Project Vision¶

 - Building closed or opaque systems where the source texts, transformations, and models cannot be inspected or critiqued.

-- Automation that removes humans from the loop in any way that would obscure responsibility, ethical judgment, or interpretive nuance.
+- Automation that removes humans from the loop in any way that would obscure responsibility, ethical judgment, interpretive nuance, or transparency about how outputs and systems are produced.

 5. Relationship to Spin-Offs and Descendants¶